-My Easy Black Bean Chipotle Dip is a spicy dip that you’ll be able to make in 5 minutes or less.
+My Easy Black Bean Chipotle Dip recipe is a spicy dip that you’ll be able to make in 5 minutes or less.
 How can you resist that?
 Mix it up and get out of the kitchen fast so you can have fun with your family and friends!

-This Black Bean Chipotle Dip is healthy, but it doesn’t really feel healthy.
+This Easy Black Bean Chipotle Dip recipe is healthy, but it doesn’t really feel healthy.
 And if you ask me, those are some of the best party foods.
 It’s spicy and smoky, but while the flavor is rockin’, the coolest thing is how quick it is to make.

 You will need a blender or a food processor to make this dip — you are going to mix up a 30 ounce can of black beans, that has been drained and rinsed, with some cilantro, garlic, lime juice, olive oil, and salt.
 The spicy magic happens when you add in some canned chipotle peppers.
 I recommend going with 2 chipotle peppers with some of the adobo sauce, as long as they aren’t too big (see my photo below).

 After blending all the ingredients today, it’s ready to go!
-I do recommend letting it sit for about 30 minutes to allow the flavors to marry a bit, but if you are in a rush, it won’t hurt to dig in right away.
+I do recommend letting it sit for about 30-60 minutes to allow the flavors to marry a bit, but if you are in a rush, it won’t hurt to dig in right away.

-- 30 ounce can black beans, drained and rinsed
+- 30 ounce can black beans (drained and rinsed)

-- ½ cup cilantro leaves
+- 1/2 cup cilantro leaves

 - 2 teaspoons minced garlic